dirigeants/klasa/tutorials/CreatingCustomArguments.md

 > **Note**: that the class we want to extend to add new types to usage is **{@link ArgResolver}**, which belongs to `klasa`, so we put only `'ArgResolver'` to the classes we want to extend, and select `klasa: true` in the {@link ExtendableOptions}.

-Each method in ArgResolver takes 5 parameters:
+Each method in {@link ArgResolver} takes 3 parameters:

 | Name             | Type                 | Description                            |
 | ---------------- | -------------------- | -------------------------------------- |